marsbroshok/mlops-labs/lab-13-kfp-cicd/README.md

 Follow the instructor who will walk you through the lab.
 The high level summary of the lab exercises is as follows.

-###  Authoring the CI/CD workflow that builds and deploy a KFP  pipeline
+###  Authoring the CI/CD workflow that builds and deploys a KFP  pipeline

 In this exercise you walk-through authoring a **Cloud Build** CI/CD workflow that automatically builds and deploys a KFP pipeline.
 The **Cloud Build** configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
 The custom builder, which you build in the first part of the exercise, encapsulates **KFP CLI**.

 *The current version of the lab has been developed and tested with v1.36 of KFP.
 There is a number of issues with post 1.36 versions of KFP that prevent us from upgrading to the newer version of KFP.
 KFP v1.36 does not have support for pipeline versions.
-As an interim measure, the **Cloud Build**  workflow appends ``$TAG_NAME` default substitution to the name of the pipeline to designate a pipeline version.
+As an interim measure, the **Cloud Build**  workflow appends `$TAG_NAME` default substitution to the name of the pipeline to designate a pipeline version.*

 To create a **Cloud Build** custom builder that encapsulates KFP CLI.